 in the log folder.
 Look for FMOD

 errors.
 They might list some information on how to fix the issue.
 This thread on the Unity forums might contain helpful information.
+One general approach to solving this type of issue is to go to the Windows audio settings and try disabling audio devices (both input and output) one by one until it starts working.

 In one case, having a microphone with a 192kHz sample rate installed on the system could make lip sync fail, even when using a different microphone.
 In this case setting it to 48kHz allowed lip sync to work.

-This is usually caused by laptops where OBS runs on the integrated graphics chip, while VSeeFace runs on a separate discrete one.
+Otherwise, this is usually caused by laptops where OBS runs on the integrated graphics chip, while VSeeFace runs on a separate discrete one.
 Enabling the SLI/Crossfire Capture Mode

 option may enable it to work, but is usually slow.
 Further information can be found here.